lolyhop/3d-splats-cinematic-agent/docs/tech_report.md

 # 3D Splats Cinematic Agent Technical Report

+# Completed Tasks
+1. Render a video from inside the scene.
+(Theater.mp4 is attached)
+2. Detect objects in the rendered video.
+(Theater.mp4 contains several YOLO predictions)
+3. Path planning (both outdoor_drone.mp4 and Theater.mp4 are generated based on specific path building algorithms)
+4. Real-time scene preview (scene_preview.mp4 is attached)
+5. Rendered video that covers most of the scene/area (Theater.mp4 explores 7 pivot points that cover the most scene area)
+6. Render a 360° video (full view of the scene from multiple angles; this is not a true 360° video for platforms like YouTube)

 # Approach Overview

 To build a cinematic 3D Gaussian splats agent, I split the pipeline into several stages.
 Each stage solves one part of the problem, and together they allow the agent to fly through a scene and capture cinematic shots.